• Skip to primary navigation

 Medium: Oil

-Thomas Ema – “Having grown up in Williamsburg, Virginia, I have a deep appreciation for history and enduring quality.”
+“Having grown up in Williamsburg, Virginia, I have a deep appreciation for history and enduring values.”
 My passion for painting began while a fine art major at Virginia Tech painting watercolor landscapes of the Blue Ridge Mountains.
 After transferring to the Kansas City Art Institute, my artistic training found its sharp focus studying Bauhaus design and receiving a BFA (Design) in 1979.

-In 1982, I moved to Denver, Colorado and started and managed my own design firm, Ema Design Inv. for over 30 years.
-Signature projects included annual reports for dozens for corporations including Coors, signage projects for the Denver Art Museum.
-In 2006, I began taking oil painting classes and exhibiting at the Arvada Art Center, The Art Students League of Denver, and the Denver Art Museum.”
-Medium: Oil
+In 1982, I moved to Denver, Colorado and started and managed my own design firm, Ema Design Inc. for over 30 years.
+Signature projects included annual reports for dozens of corporations including Coors, signage projects for the Denver Botanic Gardens, and exhibition design for the Denver Art Museum.
+In 2006, I began taking oil painting classes and exhibiting at the Arvada Art Center, The Art Students League of Denver, and the Denver Art Museum.
+I have also taken several workshops with renowned painter Tim Horn in Scottsdale, Arizona and Monhegan Island in Maine.

 James Warwick Jones is a realist painter who captures light, shadow, design and emotion in acrylics and watercolor.
 James focuses on a range of subjects and often includes ordinary things transformed by the artist’s eye.